Water and Sewer Projects

 Progress summary

 The project has progressed through the development phase.
-Ganden Pty Ltd were recently engaged by Council and has now commenced the detailed design.
-Early deliverables included:
+Ganden Pty Ltd were engaged by Council to complete the detailed design.
+Deliverables include:

 Next steps